 To boost your child’s memory power and strengthen their working memory, start by integrating active reading, memory games, and occupational therapy into their daily routine.
-Engage them with summarizing stories, playing card and matching games, and breaking information into manageable chunks.
-Ascertain they have a supportive environment free from distractions and consider regular sleep and nutrition optimized for brain health.
+Engage them with summarising stories, playing cards and matching games, and breaking information into manageable chunks.
+Ascertain they have a supportive environment free from distractions and consider regular sleep and nutrition optimised for brain health.
 You’ll discover detailed strategies and benefits by exploring further, assuring your child’s cognitive growth and memory enhancement.

 Key Takeaways